Thank you to everyone for taking part.

 I provide Surface Engineering for extreme environments.
 What is Surface Engineering?
 I help stop engineering components from failing by making sure the surface can withstand the environment it is used in.
 My current project is managing the application of a coating to the Navy’s Aircraft Carriers which allows F-35B fast jets to land vertically on the ship.

-Listening to customers and solving their problems
+My Typical Day: Listening to customers and solving their problems

 I check in at the office and with the team, we discuss how coating application is going, talk and solve any problems and set the schedule for the day.
 Then I answer emails/telephone calls from customers.
 We talk about potential uses for surface engineering on their products and what solutions we could offer.
 I will review drawings and material types to decide on the correct Surface Engineering to offer the customer.
 The projects produces a lot of samples, which are used to check the coating is being applied correctly, I spend a few hours of my day checking these samples.
 Some days I attend engineering reviews, where we review the coatings.
 We might talk about the application method, the structure of the coating or trials data.
 I also spend a lot of time travelling to customer sites to review products and surface engineering solutions.